MdAlSiam/ssl-sar-atr/README.md

 5. **Denoising**: Using BM3D algorithm to learn noise-robust features
 6. **Zoom-In Transformation**: Creating multi-scale representations

+## Downstream Classification

+We use the feature vector with a length of 512 is extracted from the second-to-last layer of the pretext CNN model to incorporate into the downstream classifier.
+The downstream classification has been tested with the following machine-learning based classifiers:

+1. **SVM**
+2. **Gradient Boosting**
+3. **XGBoost**
+4. **Random Forest**

 ## Results and Evaluation

 The code generates: